augustine0890/cloud-data-engineer/azure_core_data_concepts.md

 ### Microsoft Azure
 - Cloud computing is a way to rent compute power and storage from someone else's data center.
 When you're done using them you give them back your build only for what you use.
 Instead of maintanining CPUs and storage in your data center, you rent them for the time that you need them.
 - Provides computing services over the internet using a pay-as-you-go pricing model.
+    - In a consumption-based model, you don’t need to purchase and manage costly infrastructure that they may or may not use to its full capacity.
 - Azure runs business applications by providing global scale consistency and seamless integration, with on-premises environments.
 - Azure Marketplace that the place you can find, try, buy, and deploy the software and services you need to build new solutions and manage your cloud infrastructure.
     - You can provision end-to-end solutions quickly and reliably, hosted in your own Azure environment.